0qln/HeadBowl/README.md

 A C# Library for neural nets.

-This has is currently not published on nuget.
+This is currently not published on nuget.